sahil2211/BigDataproject/README.md

-Fenil  Tailor (N18730085)
+Fenil  Tailor
 Sahil Shah
-Ajinkya Avinash Shukla (N17644394)
+Ajinkya Avinash Shukla
- 			                 	Project Proposal Outline

 Introduction: We are going to analyze the following questions with the help of this project.